otobrglez/compression-puzzle/README.md

 1. No external libraries or tools shall be used.
 Only [standard, bundled libraries](https://en.wikipedia.org/wiki/Standard_library) apply.
 2. "[Assert](https://en.wikipedia.org/wiki/Assertion_(software_development))" inside your solution if the function does what it is suppose to do.
 3. You can apply as many solutions as you want to any language you want.
+4. [Assume that](https://github.com/otobrglez/compression-puzzle/issues/29) the input is always a sequence of ASCII upper-case characters (no numbers or symbols).

 ## Additional Q/A